How Much Equity Should You Offer Angel Investors in 2026

 Not only do you benefit from their financial backing without taking on debt, but you also get to utilize their wealth of knowledge and experience running a business in your industry, as many angel investors are former founders and business owners.
 You also get access to their network of connections to help you learn more about running your startup and potentially give you partnerships that can help you transform your startup into a profitable business.

-Angel investors place a high value on your startup’s strength based on your company’s evaluation.
+Angel investors place a high value on your startup’s strength based on your company’s valuation.
 They understand that investing is a long-term commitment.
-The funding provided by angels often comes from an individual, and the money is from a business entity, trust, investment fund, and other sources.
+The funding provided by angels can come from an individual's personal wealth, a trust or an investment fund.

 These safeguards expand the angel investors’ control over the startup, and while there are many benefits, it can be hard to hand over control and can cause issues down the line.
 Negotiations are key to developing a strong relationship with your angel investors while setting boundaries to ensure you can build your startup as you want with little interference.